Vitamin C Saves Man Dying of Viral Pneumonia by Jeffrey Dach MD

 Vitamin C: Intravenous Use by Complementary and Alternative Medicine Practitioners and Adverse Effects Sebastian J. Padayatty1., Andrew Y. Sun1., Qi Chen2, Michael Graham Espey1, Jeanne Drisko2, Mark Levine1* 1 Molecular and Clinical Nutrition Section, National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health, Bethesda, Maryland, United States of America, 2 Program in Integrative Medicine, University of Kansas Medical Center, Kansas City, Kansas, United States of America

-Injectable Vitamin C, an e-book on the internet by Robert McCracken PhD
+22) Injectable Vitamin C, an e-book on Amazon by Robert McCracken PhD

 AUTHORS’ CONCLUSIONS: The prophylactic use of vitamin C to prevent pneumonia should be further investigated in populations who have high incidence of pneumonia, especially if dietary vitamin C intake is low.
 Similarly, the therapeutic effects of vitamin C should be studied especially in patients with low plasma vitamin C levels.
 The current evidence is too weak to advocate widespread prophylactic use of vitamin C to prevent pneumonia in the general population.
 However, therapeutic vitamin C supplementation may be reasonable for pneumonia patients who have low vitamin C plasma levels because its cost and risks are low.